avcoder/unit08-lesson01/slides.md

 # Set up Blank React Native project

-- `npx create-expo-app name-your-app -t`
-- choose 'Blank Typescript' template
-- open in VSCode
-- `npm run start`
-   - if using iPhone: use camera app to scan QR code
-   - if using Android: use Expo Go app to scan QR code
-   - ensure phone is connected on same wi-fi as your computer
+- Question: How can I inspect/debug on mobile?
-- try shaking your phone (OR try 3 touch hold - iOS only) > reveals debug menu
+   - Answer #1 try shaking your phone
+   - Answer #2 try 3 touch hold - iOS only > reveals debug menu

+## Exercise

-- optionally can also expose your app to anywhere in the world via `npm start --tunnel`
+- You can also expose your app to anywhere in the world via `npm start --tunnel`
    - good if you wish to share your work with a co-worker, friend or client
+   - Let's try it!

 ---
 transition: slide-left
 ---